Operational Tips for VFR and IFR in Europe

 In the EU, mandatory handling is reportedly illegal unless there are at least two agents to choose from.
 In practice this makes little difference because they simply agree to set similar prices...

-France has many small airfields with self-service pumps, which require the TOTAL fuel card but this requires a French bank account - a load of hassle for most people.
+France has many small airfields with self-service pumps, which require the TOTAL fuel card - a load of hassle for most people.
+The card needs a French bank account, or an account with a bank offering SEPA.
 Fortunately most of these airfields are non-Customs and thus unlikely to be visited by an internationally travelling pilot.

 Aircraft Ownership